ajp4891/portfolio/CritiqueByDesign.md

-##### Viz 2: Prediction of ACA vs AHCA - 3 Years, 5 Years, 10 Years
+##### Viz 2: Projection of ACA vs AHCA - 3 Years, 5 Years, 10 Years

-Once the above graph was built post feedback and critiquing, I realized we needed furthermore details on the values and impact of these changes in the future.
-User gets a better idea if they can see the prediction that the possibility of the impact over time.
+Once the above graph was built, and post feedback and critiquing, I realized we needed furthermore details on the values and impact of these changes in the future.
+User gets a better idea if they can see the projection that the possibility of the impact over time.
 The prediction shows simple two-line graph and the shaded region between these two lines highlighting the difference between these two region in the chart.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7778756"><script src="https://public.flourish.studio/resources/embed.js"></script></div>